FedericoRaschiatore0123/GATr_Deep_Learning_Project/README.md

 # Structure

 The project is structured in the following way:
-- **bifurcating**: contain all the samples associated with the bifurcating label
+- **bifurcating**: it contains all the samples associated with the bifurcating label
-- **single contain**: all the sample associated with the single label
+- **single**: it contains all the sample associated with the single label
-- **data**: contain data that are useful for the computations inside the code ( e.g. geometric_product.pt and outer_product.pt )
+- **data**: it contains extra data that are useful for the computations inside the code ( e.g. geometric_product.pt and outer_product.pt )
-- **GATr_deep_learning_project.ipynb**: is the main code where we implemented geometric algebra and the GATr itself
+- **GATr_deep_learning_project.ipynb**: it is the main code where we implemented geometric algebra and the GATr itself
 - **dataset_preparation.ipynb**: is a script used for the dataset preparation

 # Authors